10 Practical Ways To Develop A Stronger Prayer Life.

-Prayer has always been an important part of the Christian life.
+Prayer has always been an important part of Christian life.
 To get everything done in the spiritual, prayer is needed.

 It doesn’t matter the level of exposure one has now or how strong one’s ability in solving problems.

-The prayer is still needed in everyone’s life because it is one of the weapons we need to fight our battles in this life.
+Prayer is still needed in everyone’s life because it is one of the weapons we need to fight our battles in this life.